Point of Grace: 2001–2003: Free to Fly, Girls of Grace, and 24

 After the hiatus, Point of Grace regrouped in early 2001 to begin work on the follow-up to Steady On.
 They worked with six producers: Bannister, David Tyson, Nathan Nockels (who played keyboards for them on the Steady On Tour), Tom Laune, Glenn Garrett, and Wayne Tester, in order to achieve a diverse sound on the project.
 The lead single, "Blue Skies", was a radio hit, and reached No.1.

 The album, Free to Fly, was released on May 1, 2001, and the same week the group opened the Dove Awards telecast.
 They promoted the album during the summer of 2001, performing at major Christian festivals and at their own concerts, while preparing for The Free To Fly Tour.
-On this tour, the group closed each show with a cappella rendition of "America The Beautiful", in honour of the victims of the September 11, 2001 terrorist attacks.
+On this tour, the group closed each show with a cappella rendition of "America The Beautiful", in honour of the victims of the September 11 attacks.

 In early 2002, Point of Grace began work on a new project, the Girls of Grace, working with the Tennessee Choral Academy, and female artists such as Rachael Lampa, Joy Williams, Out of Eden and Jaci Velasquez.
 Point of Grace previewed the Girls of Grace devotional book, workbook, journal and album during the 2002 GMA Week and premiered one of their songs from the project, "All I'll Ever Need", on the 2002 Dove Awards telecast.
 They continued performing concerts until the summer of 2002, when they took a few months off.
 Shelley and Heather gave birth to their first children in September, and in the same month, Terry gave birth to her third child.

 The Girls of Grace album was released on August 20, 2002, and the first conference took place in October in Lakeland, Florida.
 Point of Grace opened the event with a concert on Friday night, followed on Saturday by speakers including Susie Shellenberger of BRIO Magazine, and Nancy Alcorn of Mercy Ministries of America, as well as musical guests, including Joy Williams in 2002, Out of Eden in 2003 and 2004, The Katinas at some conferences in 2004, and Jaime Jamgochian and M.O.C. in 2005 and 2006.

 In 2003, the compilation album, 24 was released, featuring the group's 24 greatest hits and a new song, "Day By Day".
 They also released their first DVD, entitled 7, which contained the videos to seven songs.
 In November 2003, they published a hardcover book titled Keep The Candle Burning: 24 Reflections From Our Favorite Songs.
 The group spent 2003 doing one-off shows, "Girls of Grace" concerts, and appeared on Michael W. Smith's Christmastime Tour.